Selected Questions and Answers

 How are IRI's other offerings priced?

-- IRI Workbench, the graphical IDE built on Eclipse, is currently free on Windows and Linux platforms.
+- IRI Workbench, the graphical IDE built on Eclipse, is included with each Windows or Linux hostname on which a licensed IRI software product (in this list) runs..
 A MacOS version is also available on request and is free only to licensees of one of the products below.

-- IRI Voracity is typically a subscription (one or five years) based only the total number of SortCL-executing hostname licenses, which are usually database or ETL servers.
+- IRI Voracity -- which also includes CoSort, NextForm, FieldShield, DarkShield, RowGen, and Ripcurrent, is typically a subscription (one or five years) based only the total number of SortCL-executing hostname licenses, which are usually database or ETL servers.
 There are additional charges for Hadoop and other integrated (premium feature) options available through our partners.
 Perpetual use pricing is also available on request.

 - IRI NextForm has multiple editions and prices.
-See below.
+Find details here.

 - IRI FieldShield (static data masking) is based on the number of executing hostname licenses only, with higher costs on Linux and outside the US through IRI VARs.
 Runtime API calls to FieldShield SDK (dynamic data masking) functions are at various percentages of the full package price depending on volume.